Introduction to Unary Operators in Python

 |% (float, float) -> float||3.0%5.0 returns the result 3.0|

-The ** operator in Python can be utilized distinctly in the double structure, which implies power restoring an outcome that is the left operand raised to the intensity of the correct operand.
+The ** operator in Python can be utilized distinctly in the double structure, which implies power restoring an outcome that is the left operand raised to the correct operand’s intensity.

 |** (int, int) -> int||3 ** 5 returns the result 243|